rorlig/babylogger/README.md

 ## Todo

-+ Sleep Cloud Functions calling and caching.
++ Sleep Cloud Functions calling and caching -- done?
 + Milestone Images ..
 + Baby Images..
 + Cloud function to export and email it out or maybe do it on device but requires multiple network calls..
++ Moving to RecylerView and Pull To Refresh Pattern

 ## Stretch Goals